 My first line of defense was an awkward conversation about what sex is and is not.
 He promised to never look at those videos again.
 I believed him.
 After all, some curiosity is normal, right?

 In September, I again found trashy images in his browser history.
 I lectured.
 He promised.
 This pattern repeated more times than it should have.
 I changed passwords.
 We then developed a written contract.

 When he violated our written contract, I took his device away and hid it in my bedroom.
 Later that night, when Keith thought I was asleep, I heard bare feet running through the house.
 Keith was in the office digging through my desk drawers.
 He padded back through the house and stood over my bed.
 I pretended to be asleep.
 He opened my nightstand drawer, but didn't find his device.
 Next, he went through my purse.
 From there, he went to the garage to search my car.

 I crept down the dark hall.
 In silence, I locked the garage door, trapping my son inside.
 Then I waited for him to realize he was caught.
-He screamed and yelled at being found out.
-He didn’t show any remorse at being caught.
+He screamed and yelled at me in anger.
+He didn't show any remorse at being caught.

 For the month of October, Keith had no technology.
 Over Thanksgiving break, I let Keith try to re-establish trust with me by giving him limited use of his device without any wifi privileges.
 I was still hoping this was a passing phase.

 This week, Keith tried to take his phone into the youth service.
 When I noticed this breach, I told him to put his phone in my purse.
 He did and we both went on to our separate services.
 Later during the service, I noticed his phone was not in my purse.
 My stomach was sick, and I was overcome with dread.
 I walked down to the youth auditorium.
 Keith was using the internet on his phone.
 I was devastated.
 I returned to my service, too heartbroken to listen.